-This often permits positive identification of a particular fragmentation path.
+The presence of metastable peaks in a mass spectrum often permits positive identification of a particular fragmentation path.

 4.4 REPRESENTATION OF FRAGMENTATION PROCESSES

 As fragmentation reactions in a mass spectrometer involve the breaking of bonds, they can be represented by the standard "arrow notation" used in organic chemistry.
 For some purposes a radical cation (e.g. a generalised ion of the molecular ion) can be represented without attempting to localise the missing electron: